Haviland Smith: CIA career

 In 1958, he was posted to Czechoslovakia, where he was the CIA's station chief in Prague.
 There he helped break radio codes used Czech security police.
 He would later be stationed in Berlin.
 After Berlin, he would spend five years in the Middle East.
 In the 1970s, served as chief of the counterterrorism staff at the CIA for three years.
 Smith served as an executive assistant to the Deputy Director of the Central Intelligence Agency Frank Carlucci.
 He retired in 1980.

 USS Liberty incident

 Smith was stationed in Beirut, Lebanon during the 1967 Six-Day War.
-After the Israeli Defense Forces attacked the USS Liberty, U.S. Ambassador to Lebanon Dwight J. Porter revealed that he had listened to radio transcripts that showed the Israelis knew they were attacking an American ship.
+After the Israel Defense Forces attacked the USS Liberty, U.S. Ambassador to Lebanon Dwight J. Porter revealed that he had listened to radio transcripts that showed the Israelis knew they were attacking an American ship.
 Smith said that although he never saw the transcripts, he had “heard on a number of occasions exactly the story that you just told me about what that transcript contained.
 [I was later told] that ultimately all of the transcripts were deep-sixed.
 I was told that they were deep-sixed because the administration did not wish to embarrass the Israelis.”